cthermolia-grnet/fc4e-cat-doc/README.md

 # fc4e-cat-doc
-The documentation of the FC4E CAT Tookit
+The documentation of the FC4E CAT Tookit developed in FAIRCORE4EOSC project.

 ## Instructions to add content